smashedr/carl-cogs/README.md

 | **[youtube](youtube)** | **WIP** - Auto post YouTube videos to specified channels. |
 | **[ziplinecog](ziplinecog)** | **WIP** - Zipline Stats in Discord. |

-## Internal/Hidden Cogs
+## Internal Cogs

-These Cogs are either not designed for other bots, or not ready for the Public yet.
+These Cogs are either not designed for other bots or not ready for the Public yet.
 You will most likely need to look under the hood to set up these Cogs.

 | Cog | Description |